 How to Build Self-Confidence with Self-Care

 At this point in my life I wouldn’t describe myself as having low self-confidence.
-I’ve grown into myself, I guess you could say.
-I’m okay with who I am, and I’m confident to do the things life requires of me.
+I’ve grown into myself, you could say.
+I’m okay with who I am and confident to do the things life requires of me.
 But it’s taken some work.
 I’m still a work in progress.
 Because I like myself doesn’t mean I think I’m perfect or that I don’t have days I struggle.
 Just recently I was struggling with some overwhelm, and I realized that I have held onto a few negative experiences that make me feel less than in certain situations.

 I’ve spent time with a number of women of all ages, and more than not struggle with self-confidence.
 In fact, many of these women are my age and older.
 They are women who have grown children and even grandchildren.
 And they still struggle with self-confidence.

 Why do we struggle with how to build self-confidence?
 We need to take a look at how we do self-care. #selfconfidence #selfcare Click To Tweet